rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/tracking-locations.md

 sidebar_position: 2
 ---

-# Tracking Locations
+# Tagging Locations

-Now that the [Tracker is up and running](/tracking/how-to-guides/getting-started.md) we can start thinking about marking some [Taggable Elements](/tracking/core-concepts/elements.md#taggable-elements) as [LocationContexts](/taxonomy/location-contexts/overview.md) using [Location Taggers](/tracking/api-reference/location-taggers/overview.md).
+Now that the [Tracker is up and running](/tracking/how-to-guides/getting-started.md) we can start thinking about Tagging some [Elements](/tracking/core-concepts/elements.md#elements) as [LocationContexts](/taxonomy/location-contexts/overview.md) using [Location Taggers](/tracking/api-reference/location-taggers/overview.md).

-## Tracking Interactive Elements
+## Tagging Interactive Elements
 A good rule of thumb is to start by identifying all interactive Elements in the Application.

 ### Buttons
-Anything that the user can interact with, but does not cause a URL change, is considered a Button.
+Anything that the user can interact with, but does not cause a URL change, can be considered a Button.

 ```typescript jsx
 // a button tag